GreedyGame/greedygame-docs/docs/android-advanced.md

 Now you have successfully integrated with GreedyGame Native Ads now is the time to test the integration.

-GreedyGame recommends an easy way to test the ads by following the steps in [Test Ads]("https://integration-v2.greedylab.com/test-ads").
+GreedyGame recommends an easy way to test the ads by following the steps in <a target="_blank" rel="noopener noreferrer" href="https://integration-v2.greedygame.com/verify">Test Ads</a>.